Higher Education

 Analytics Audit — start your engines.

 One of the cores of the new website was to promote student recruitment; it was essential that search engines could efficiently find the latest content so that students could discover the university and its courses.
 This is where our colleagues in our Digital Marketing team assisted us in understanding the existing issues and planning for the new website search engine ‘friendliness’ whilst maintaining and redirecting the existing traffic.
-Speaking of which, it turned out that the existing traffic was spread over fifty-five domains — so there was a lot of consolidation to be done.
+Speaking of which, it turned out that the existing traffic was spread over fifty-five domains — so there was much consolidation to do.

 Stakeholder Management